jazkwon/CS410-Final-Project/README.md

 		a.
 Be sure you are using Python 2.7 (Preferrably 2.7.5 if possible)
 		b.
 If you do not have Python 2.7 installed…
 			i.
 Download Python 2.7 as instructed here ii.
-In the terminal run ```curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py``` ii.
-In terminal, run the command  <code> sudo python get-pip.py</code>
+In the terminal run "curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py" ii.
+In terminal, run the command  "sudo python get-pip.py"
 	3. Navigate to the /flaskApp-askjae folder in the terminal
-	4. If Flask is not installed on your machine, run the command <code>sudo pip install flask</code>
+	4. If Flask is not installed on your machine, run the command sudo pip install flask"
+	5. If NLTK is not installed, run "sudo pip install -U nltk" on your machine.
-	5. Use Python 2.7 to run python app.py
+	6. Use Python 2.7 to run python app.py
 		a.
 Note: Be sure you are in the same directory as the app.py file
-	6. Copy the local host address (http://127.0.0.1:5000/) into your web browser
+	7. Copy the local host address (http://127.0.0.1:5000/) into your web browser

 	Note: We tried running this on Python3, but for some reason, we could not build the project